Maxthod/learning-code/README.md

 ## Documentation / Learn more
 ### HTTP
 Read on [http made really easy](https://www.jmarshall.com/easy/http/) to understand what is the protocol HTTP.
-This is the main protocol on which the internet websites is built.
+This is the main protocol on which the internet is built.

 ### NodeJS
 [NodeJS](https://nodejs.org/en/) is a javascript runtime commonly used to build backends in javascript